-Expenses may accrue when the baby arrives.
-If you were previously a two-income family, the financial stress of raising a baby with an income or the decrease in income due to maternity leave time can be amplified.
-Many times, the mother’s attention is focused solely on her newborn baby, which leaves the father only worried about finances.
-Although family finances are a joint responsibility, it is often the father who has to make difficult decisions about financial priorities.
-This can cause stress and conflict in the relationship, as well as depression in some parents.
+Expenses can add up when the baby arrives.
+If you were previously a two-income family, the financial strain of raising a baby with an income or declining income from maternity leave can be amplified.
+Many times, the mother’s attention is focused solely on her newborn baby, leaving the father only concerned about finances.
+Although family finances are a joint responsibility, it is often the parent who has to make difficult decisions about financial priorities.
+This can lead to stress and conflict in the relationship, as well as depression in some parents.

-However, there are many ways to save money when you have a child, such as accepting baby gifts from friends and family, breastfeeding instead of bottle-feeding and letting people know what items you need for the baby.
+However, there are many ways to save money when you have a little one, such as accepting baby gifts from friends and family, breastfeeding instead of bottle feeding, and letting people know what items you need for the baby.

 If financial difficulties are causing stress at home it is best to sit down and schedule a financial plan between the two.

-Some tips for future parents to maintain a marriage through changes in the life of a baby
+Some tips for expectant parents to maintain a marriage through changes in a baby’s life

-If possible well in advance of the arrival of the baby, commit to keeping the couple’s time, scheduling a regular time alone (evening appointments, exercise together, etc.).
+If possible well in advance of the baby’s arrival, commit to maintaining partner time, scheduling regular time alone (date nights, exercise together, etc.).
 Couples should make their marriage a priority, especially when the baby arrives.

-Hiring a babysitter or leaving a few hours with grandparents or another close relative can also be a good idea, so you can get a lot of hours to get back to sleep, enjoy a little personal care, run errands or spend precious time together.
+Hiring a babysitter or leaving a few hours with grandparents or another close relative can also be a good idea, this way they can get a few hours much needed to recover sleep, enjoy a little personal care, run errands or spend precious time together.

-It is important to remember that raising a baby is a very important task that, if possible, is done much better as a team.
-Successful partnerships are successful when collaboration, mutual respect, and reflective appreciation are priorities.
-Couples who neglect “little things” and focus on the key issues that are the health and well-being of the baby, the importance of marriage and the creation of a safe and loving home life, tend to be the happiest.
-By choosing to avoid the smallest problems (such as that extra pile of dirty clothes or a lost meeting with friends), the long-term goals of the relationship tend to maintain a healthy and happy relationship.
+It is important to remember that raising a baby is a very important task that if possible is done much better as a team.
+Successful partnerships succeed when collaboration, mutual respect, and thoughtful appreciation are priorities.
+Couples who put aside the “little things” and focus on the key issues that are the health and well-being of the baby, the importance of marriage and the creation of a safe and loving home life, tend to be the happiest.
+By choosing to avoid the smaller problems (like that extra pile of dirty laundry or a missed meeting with friends), the long-term goals of the relationship tend to keep a relationship healthy and happy.

-Seeking support from the closest people can be a good idea to have a regular source of support during any major life transition.
-Be it a regular meeting with friends, a parent support group, a therapist or other support, it is always good to have a place to meet and talk.
+Seeking support from those closest to you may be a good idea to have a regular source of support during any major life transition.
+Whether it’s a regular meeting with friends, a parent support group, a therapist, or another type of support, it’s always okay to have a place to meet and be able to talk.

-All the information we give you in this article is for orientation since each couple and each family is different and unique.
+All the information we give you in this article is indicative since each couple and each family are different and unique.

 Carolina González Ramos